Scott Medlin, DVM

 After graduation, Dr. Medlin followed his passion for exotic pets into a one-year internship in exotic animal medicine with Dr. Scott Stahl in the Washington D.C. area.
 Following his internship, Dr. Medlin chose to pursue additional advanced training in exotic animal medicine with Dr. Stahl and so completed an ABVP residency in Avian Medicine and Surgery.
 During this time, Dr. Medlin lectured for the Mid-Atlantic Association of Avian Veterinarians on various topics in exotic animal medicine, as well as for local exotic pet rescue groups, and 4-H groups.

 After completing his residency, Dr. Medlin has continued to pursue exotic animal medicine at other clinics, most recently at the Center for Bird and Exotic Animal Medicine in Seattle.
-Recently, however, he decided that it was time to settle down and open his own practice here in sunny Southwestern Florida with his fiancé, Claudia.
+Recently, however, he decided that it was time to settle down and open his own practice here in sunny Southwestern Florida with his wife, Claudia.
 He founded Medlin Exotic Animal Medical Services in February of 2014 with the goal of providing exotic animal pet owners with access to exceptional medicine when and where they need it.
 Dr. Medlin still enjoys helping out at local wildlife organizations, humane societies, and exotic pet rescue groups when time permits.
-He is currently one of the primary consultants for exotic pets for the Dane County Humane Society.
+He currently serves on the board of Bird Gardens of Naples

-Dr. Medlin and his wife share their home with one dog, two cats, a uromastyx lizard, a curly hair tarantula, and a bunny.
+Dr. Medlin and his wife share their home with one dog, four cats, a uromastyx lizard, and a curly hair tarantula.

 Taylor, Veterinary Assistant